iyellalot25/backend-101-FLR/README.md

 A lightweight Express.js RESTful CRUD API for managing a to-do list.

-The project demonstrates REST API fundamentals including CRUD operations, request validation, HTTP status codes, Swagger documentation, and additional API features such as filtering, search, pagination, statistics, and resetting the task store.
+The project demonstrates REST API fundamentals including CRUD operations, request validation, HTTP status codes, Swagger documentation, and additional API features such as filtering, search, sorting, pagination, statistics, and resetting the task store.

 The application uses **SQLite for persistent storage**, so task data survives server restarts.